Play along with me…

 If you’re like my clients, those two questions create very different results.

 The first question incorporates a negative belief.
-And our brain will likely spit out answers like: “Because I don’t have enough time, money or knowledge,” or “Because everything’s crazy with COVID,” or even the ultimate self-defeating thought, “I’ve already tried everything and nothing works.
+And our brain will likely give us answers like: “Because I don’t have enough time, money or knowledge,” or “Because everything’s crazy with COVID,” or even the ultimate self-defeating thought, “I’ve already tried everything and nothing works.
 There’s something wrong with me.”

 But when we change the question to include a belief that feels good, we get an answer that moves us closer to our goals.